and Sole Materials

 Footbed, Sole, and Other Materials

 Birkenstock uses premium quality cork—a natural, renewable substance—to provide the orthopedic contours feet need for maximum comfort.
 Cork is lightweight, resilient, and shock-absorbent.
 Your new footwear comes with a sealant already applied to the cork.
-When the cork looks dry or has a dull finish (usually between one and three months), use Cork Life to maintain the protection.
+When the cork looks dry or has a dull finish (usually between one and three months), use Cork Sealer to maintain the protection.
 Interesting facts about Birkenstock cork: Cork comes from the bark of cork oak trees that grow in Spain and Portugal.
 Workers peel cork by hand in a process that is harmless to the trees.
 After seven years of new growth, each tree is ready for harvest again.
 The cork used in Birkenstock shoes is a by-product of the bottling industry.
 After harvest, the cork bark is cut into bottle stoppers, and we grind up the remaining scraps to make the Original Contoured Footbed®.

 A natural polymer.
 Latex is mixed with cork to give the footbed more elasticity and flexibility, and to keep it from cracking.